-An faculty may withdraw a student from a course with a mark of "W" or "F" when the student's behavior disrupts the educational process.
+A faculty member may withdraw a student from a course with a mark of "W" or "F" when the student's behavior disrupts the educational process.
 Disruptive classroom behavior for this purpose is defined by the faculty.
 The Director receives notice of faculty-initiated withdrawals to determine if additional Cummings Graduate Institute action should be taken.